Patient education: Endometriosis (Beyond the Basics)

 Some women with endometriosis have few or no symptoms while others have pain or difficulty becoming pregnant.
 There is no cure for endometriosis, but there are several treatment options.
 The best treatment depends on your individual situation.

 More detailed information about endometriosis is available by subscription.
-(See "Overview of the treatment of endometriosis".)
+(See "Endometriosis: Treatment of pelvic pain".)

 The cause of endometriosis is not known.
 A common theory is that some menstrual blood and endometrium flows backwards from the uterus through the fallopian tubes and into the pelvis during a menstrual period (figure 1).
 This tissue then grows where it lands in the pelvis.
 This is called the retrograde menstruation theory.
-There are several other theories.
+There are several other theories and there is ongoing research to find a cause for this condition.

 Some women with endometriosis have no symptoms.
 The most common symptom is pain in the pelvic area, especially with periods.